 (Read about buying from pet stores vs. breeders here.)

-• Wash your hands after handling one of you hedgehogs and before you handle the other.
+• Wash your hands after handling one of your hedgehogs and before you handle the other.

-• Change your shirt and other clothing that came in contact with your hedgehog before moving to the other or you could throw a sheet or receiving blanket over you when handling the other hedgehog.
+• Change your shirt and other clothing that came in contact with your hedgehog before moving to the other.
+You could throw a sheet or receiving blanket over yourself when handling the other hedgehog.

-• Wash you hedgehogs’ equipment separately for the first few weeks.
+• Wash your hedgehogs’ equipment separately for the first few weeks.